The Ask

 When In-Person Becomes a Differentiator, Not a Drawback

-While competitors raced to offer maximum flexibility with online options, extended timelines, asynchronous learning, the University of Richmond remained committed to its in-person, cohort-based MBA.
+While competitors raced to offer maximum flexibility with online options, extended timelines, and asynchronous learning, the University of Richmond remained committed to its in-person, cohort-based MBA.
 The challenge wasn’t whether to abandon that model, but how to position it as a strategic advantage.

 What We Did: